Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Do you want to see a picture?"
 He asked.
 His mother nodded instantly, craning her neck over to see the screen.

 The image was of Francis and Ricard at a local beach.
-Francis knew that just below the picture, Ricard's arms held him up so their faces would be level with the camera.
-Francis
+They were right next to each other, faces pressed tight together to fit in the frame.
+Francis knew that just below the picture, Ricard's arms held him up so their heads would be level with the camera.
+Francis wouldn't say it openly, but Ricard knew he loved being held that way.
+Francis wasn't unusually short for a fox, and he could hold his own in any situation thrown at him, but there's a distinct comfort in letting someone else hold you.

+"What a handsome man," Mona said, squinting her eyes to get every detail she possibly could out of the picture.
+There was some surprise in her voice, but not the judgmental or unpleasant kind.
+She'd always thought her son would choose another fox, not a lanky human who distinctly lacked fur.
+Mona was long since at peace with not getting any grandchildren.
+Francis was gay, and Patricia seemed wholly uninterested in procreating.
+Consequently, it didn't matter much to her what partner her son chose, she had no stake in the matter.
+She would have liked it if her children had seen the same joy in parenthood as she had, but Mona realised it was rather selfish to expect your children to conform to your expectations of *their* adulthood.

+"I love him," Francis said, swiping past more photos of himself and Ricard.

 --

 Francis had sold the homes of dead people before.
+Every case had been different, but the basic procedure never differed much.
+He would offer condolences and relate to whatever anecdote the family told him.
+Ultimately, it didn't matter much to his business.

 Patricia had made all the paperwork ready, and to his eyes it was all prim and proper.
 But this wasn't any ordinary house.
 Any old widow can tumble down the steps one day and without much delay, the vultures descend to pick apart the estate for anything of value.
 That, curiously, hadn't been the case here.
 There wasn't much of economical value to be found, but there weren't any vultures either.

 There's a special kind of loneliness to be found where a deceased person's belongings are left the way they are.
 Not even the base greed of all sentient beings calling out to anyone.